|

 -P, --prefix PREFIX_DIR

-Apply changes to configuration files under the root
+Apply changes to configuration files under the root filesystem

-does not chroot and is intended for preparing a
+chroot and is intended for preparing a cross-compilation

-cross-compilation target.
-Some limitations: NIS and LDAP
+target.
+Some limitations: NIS and LDAP users/groups are not

 -S, --status